Miniature horse stabbed over 40 times in vicious attack dies

 The man went to alert the owner, and together they managed to get Star into a float and transport him to the equine hospital in Mosgiel.

-Despite Star suffering 41 puncture wounds and a huge loss of fluid, veterinarian Stephanie Bransgrove managed give hope he might survive, operating for about five hours through early yesterday.
+Despite Star suffering 41 puncture wounds and a huge loss of fluid, veterinarian Stephanie Bransgrove had hope he might survive, operating for about five hours through early yesterday.

-Once the horse was treated, Dr Bransgrove discovered the wounds were too clean and deep to have been sustained during a dog attack, as they initially suspected.
+Once the horse was treated, Dr Bransgrove discovered the wounds were too clean and deep to have been sustained during a dog attack, as initially suspected.

-Dr Gillespie said when Star was admitted, about 3am, he, too, thought it was a dog attack.
+Dr Peter Gillespie said when Star was admitted at about 3am, he thought the horse had been subjected to a dog attack.

 It eventually became clear the wounds, including one near the jugular, were created with a sharp knife, not with a dog's teeth, Dr Gillespie said.